jTawadros/nimpa/README.md

 ## Overview
 NimPad is a terminal-based text editor built for efficiency and fast text manipulation.
 It utilizes the `ncurses` library for rendering and handling terminal input, providing a streamlined and lightweight editing environment.

+## Warning: File Loading Limitation

+Nimpad currently does not support automatic line wrapping.
+Please ensure that any files loaded into the editor contain manual line breaks (physical `\n`) where necessary.
+Files without these line breaks may result in text extending beyond the visible frame without wrapping.

+If you're loading a file with code, it should generally be safe to load.
+However, if text extends past the screen, press `F1` to quit the editor.

+*Note: Nimpad is a project focused on low-level terminal communication, built using `ncurses`.
+I'm a student working to deepen my understanding of terminal interfaces, so certain features are still under development.*

 ## Installation
 To get started with NimPad, follow these steps: